kahst/BirdNET-Lite/README.md

 ```

 ## Troubleshooting and Ideas
+*Hint: A lot of weird problems can be solved by simply restarting the core services.
+Do this from the web interface "Tools" > "Services" > "Restart Core Services"
 Having trouble or have an idea? *Submit an issue for trouble* and a *discussion for ideas*.
 Please do *not* submit an issue as a discussion -- the issue tracker solicits information that is needed for anyone to help -- discussions are *not for issues*.

 ## Sharing